ArjunS07/arjuns07.github.io/content/blog/DRAFT-cost-of-coca-cola-world-overengineered-julia/index.md

 ### How we're going to calculate prices
 In an ideal world, Coca-Colas would cost the same everywhere and we could just multiply the number of people in the world by the price of a can of Coke.

-Unfortunately, one of the many ways in which the world we live in is far from ideal, millions are disenfranchised from the goodness of Coca-Cola.
+Unfortunately, one of the many ways in which the world we live in is far from ideal, millions are disenfranchised from the goodness of Coca-Cola, and they'